 Jay Mueller is the Bad Producer.
 He is originally from St. Louis Missouri, but moved to Melbourne Australia in 2003 and hasn't looked back.

-From September 2018 Jay is the Head of Development at McGuire Media and Jam TV.
-For six months in 2018 Jay was Executive Producer of Whateley, the headline sports show on SEN 1116.
+Jay is the Executive Producer of Triple M/s national drive show Kennedy/Molloy.
+He was previously the Head of Development at McGuire Media and Jam TV, and the Executive Producer of Whateley, the headline sports show on SEN 1116.
 In that role he produced live shows from Super Bowl 52 in Minnesota and the Australia v South Africa test cricket in South Africa.
-Before this, he was the Executive Producer of Triple M's Hot Breakfast with Eddie McGuire, Mick Molloy and Luke Darcy (the #1 FM breakfast radio show in Melbourne more often than not) from 2010 until 2017.
+For eight years before this he was the Executive Producer of Triple M's Hot Breakfast with Eddie McGuire, Mick Molloy and Luke Darcy (the #1 FM breakfast radio show in Melbourne more often than not).
 Before joining the Triple M, Jay produced 3AW’s Breakfast with Ross and John (the #1 AM breakfast radio show at the time), and also worked on 3AW’s Mornings with Neil Mitchell.

 But Jay is not only a radio producer.

 Jay produces and appears in TEAM Effort, a comedy podcast with an ensemble case (including Tony Martin, Ed Kavalee, Ash Williams and Lawrence Mooney).
 He also voiced the role of the Narrator in Tony Martin's Childproof, performed live at Melbourne Fringe in 2017 and released by Bad Producer Productions.

 Jay is a voiceover artist with a growing portfolio.
 His voice work has featured on radio and TV in Australia, Europe and the United States.
 He is the voice of two sports shows: Arena eSports and Total Combat.

 Previously, he taught Writing for Media and Introduction to Sports Commentary at La Trobe University, as well as writing courses at Monash University.